Information Mainly for Precinct 19-19 Voters

 Information about the election will be posted on the Wake County Board of Elections (WCBOE) Upcoming Election Information web page, which will be updated as Election Day approaches.

-Consider becoming a precinct official.
+Consider becoming a Precinct Official.

-Know your precinct and polling place: Everyone needs to know in which precinct you are now registered (see below) and go to vote in the polling place for that precinct if you vote on Election Day.
+Know your precinct and polling place: Everyone needs to know in which precinct you are now registered (see next section) and go to vote in the polling place for that precinct if you vote on Election Day.
 That is where your pollbook data is located; it is not in the pollbooks at any other polling place on Election Day.
 Keep your registration data up-to-date, e.g., if you move.
 The Election Day polling place for Precinct 19-19 is Sanford Creek Elementary School at 701 Granite Falls Blvd. in Rolesville.
 See below for maps and pictures.

 Getting registration and ballot information: You can easily check your voter registration information, including your currently recorded name, residence address, party affiliation, precinct, polling place, and municipality (if any).
 You will also see the voting jurisdictions you are in, e.g., NC House, Wake County Commissioner, and School (Board of Education).
 Normally a month or more before Election Day you can view the exact ballot(s) that will be available to you for that election.
 Always keep your voter registration data up-to-date, e.g., if you move.
-Of course, if you have not already done so, please register to vote!
-You can register as described in the how to update section below.

 Mail-in absentee ballots and early voting sites: If you will not be able to vote at your polling place on Election Day or just choose to vote early, you can either submit an absentee ballot or vote at an early voting site before Election Day.